 Ancient Greece is considered one of the first civilizations, and arguably one of the most important in world history.
 With knowledge in mathematics, physics, science, astronomy, astrology, geometry, and much more, Ancient Greeks were much more developed than their peers in other countries.
 With that being said, we will explore the work of some of the Greek poets in Ancient Greece.
 Their work is considered pillar in world literature and history.
 Greek Literature had a huge influence on Western Literature.
 Ancient Greek literature influenced the Latin Literature first and foremost, and then the European literature until the 18th century.
 Many of the works we read today, especially poems and tragedies were modeled by the writers of Ancient Greece.
 Let’s take a look.

 Along with Socrates, he is considered leader in decadent intellectualism.
 Euripides wrote between 92 and 95 plays (depending on the source).
 Of those, only 18 survived, which is tragic, considering the quality of his plays.
 He is famous for using ordinary people, and turning them into heroes in his plays.
 His influence on drama is seen today.
 He thrived in presenting traditional heroes as ordinary people who thrive in extraordinary situations.
 From his works, some later writers adapted his style to comedy and romance.
 However, he is still one of the “most tragic of poets”.
 In his plays, Euripides focused on motives and inner drive of his characters.
 Some of the plays like Othello by Shakespeare have been largely influenced by Euripides.
+At that time the writer had to work hard and study Euripides in order for the plays to be of high quality, nowadays it is much easier to get quality work using custom thesis writing.
 Another thing that was unique in his plays was the use of women.
 He demonstrated specific sympathy for victims of society, women especially, and he made sure his female heroes shock the audience with their “heresies”.

 Homer is considered the first and greatest poet in Ancient Greece, setting the table for many future generations of poets.
 He managed to tell the entire history of Greece in two novels, The Iliad, and the Odyssey.
 The first one describes the events of the war between Greece and Troy, while the latter talks about the adventure of Odyssey, a hero from the war and his journey coming back home.
 He is a crucial figure in Western Canon as the author of the first known literature of Europe.
 Plato describes Homer as the “first teacher”, and leader of learning.
 Homer’s epic poems are not only masterpieces of storytelling, but they also provide insights into leadership and heroism that are still relevant today.
 Those interested in exploring these themes further can find valuable resources in free essays on leadership, which offer perspectives on the qualities of effective leaders and the challenges they face.
 In this way, Homer’s legacy continues to inspire and educate new generations of readers and thinkers.
 His works, even though most of them are speeches, have provided model for writing and persuasive speaking.